Originally created May 18, 2016; Updated 05/22/2019

 - Re-inspect the agricultural water system and take corrective action to address contamination sources or other issues.

 - Treat the water, being sure that any antimicrobial pesticides (e.g., sanitizers, disinfectants) are used according to the label.

-Corrective measures will be covered in more detail in a future article – for now, hopefully, this is enough information to get you organized and headed in the right direction.
+Look forward to more information about water quality and water-related requirements in the PSR.
+In particular, FDA is working on re-evaluation of the requirements and we anticipate future guidance from FDA to clarify expectations.
+Corrective measures will be covered in more detail after FDA finishes re-evaluation of the water requirements in the PSR – for now, hopefully, this is enough information to get you organized and headed in the right direction.

-There will be more written about water quality and water-related requirements in the PSR, and FDA is working on guidance to help guide compliance with the PSR.
-Contact the PSA if you have questions about what the water rules mean to you.
-For authoritative answers about PSR water quality requirements and regulatory compliance, you can submit questions to FDA’s technical assistance network.
+Contact the PSA, a collaborating produce safety outreach team, or the FDA Produce Safety Network if you have questions about what the water rules mean to you.
+For authoritative answers about PSR water quality requirements and regulatory compliance, you can submit questions to FDA’s Technical Assistance Network.